com-480-data-visualization/com-480-project-analaktycs/README.md

 ### Figure 3:

 The purpose of this part is to be able to investigate the feature relationship among pokemons.
-Initially only a bipartite graph showing the how a specific value for a feature would impact the other was intended.
+Initially only a bipartite graph showing  how a specific value for a feature would impact the other was intended.
 However, other vizualisations were considered inteeresting as well.
 Hence the following figures were realised and will all be eventually displayed in a slide show manner (possibility).

 #### Figure 3.1 :